Pentagram Rigidity for Centrally Symmetric Octagons: The Main Ideas

-{\bf Translation Surface Structure:\/} We can use these commuting flows to define coordinate charts from $\Sigma$ into $\R^2$ in a canonical way.
+We can use the commuting flows to define coordinate charts from $\Sigma$ into $\R^2$ in a canonical way.
 We start with some point $p \in \Sigma$, which we map to the origin.
 Each point $q \in \Sigma$ sufficiently near to $p$ defines two numbers $a_1(p,q)$ and $a_2(p,q)$ such that one can reach $q$ by starting at $p$ and flowing for time $a_1(p,q)$ along $X_1$ and then for time $a_2(p,q)$ along $X_2$.
 The coordinate chart is given by $q \to (a_1(p,q),a_2(p,q)).$ The commuting nature of the flows combines with the linear independence to show that this map really is a local coordinate chart about $p$.
+By construction, the overlap functions for our coordinate chart are translations.
+Thus $\Sigma$ has the structure of translation surface (without singular points).